-Homemade Candied Pecan Pumpkin Ice Cream Drumsticks with Chocolate and Candied Pecans
+Pumpkin Ice Cream Drumsticks with Chocolate and Candied Pecans

-The idea for these pumpkin ice cream drumsticks slowly came to me over the past two weeks, and I almost jumped with joy!
+The idea for these pumpkin ice cream drumsticks slowly came to me over the past two weeks and I almost jumped with joy!
 It felt like a very small, but noteworthy victory.
 I practically ran to the grocery store to grab the ingredients.

-These homemade drumsticks are filled with roasted pumpkin ice cream, dipped in a dark chocolate shell, and sprinkled with homemade candied pecan bits.
+These homemade drumsticks are filled with a homemade pumpkin ice cream, dipped in a dark chocolate shell, and sprinkled with candied pecan bits.

 If you’ve ever splurged on a pint of store-bought Jeni’s ice cream or visited one of the stores, you know that Jeni makes some of the best ice creams out there.

 The recipe below makes extra for snacking purposes (you could also bag up the extras and give them to a friend over the holidays!).